BryanDollery/react-coding-test/readme.md

 # React Coding Test

 The aim of this short test is to see how you code with react under pressure.
-We will be able to look at github to see when you forked this repo and when you finally submitted your solution.
-We expect this to take no more than an hour or so, but you should probably read through this repo thoroughly and ensure that you have your tools installed correctly before forking it.
+We will be able to look at github to see when you instantiated this repo and when you finally submitted your solution.
+We expect this to take no more than an hour or so, but you should probably read through this repo thoroughly and ensure that you have your tools installed correctly before instantiating it.

 The requirement is that you build an interactive react app that surfaces data from three REST services.
 This data represents `people`, their availability (`presence`) and some chat `messages` between them.
 These microservices are read-only - you aren't expected to build a fully functioning chat application.